halilozercan/BetterVideoPlayer/README.md

 #### Easy Video Player

-Most of the features from Easy Video Player is still available.
+Most of the features from Easy Video Player is still available in its core.
+Although many configuration options were added, simplicity and ready-to-go behavior is not changed.
-This document will include added and removed features.
+This document will go through added and removed features.

 ## Removed Features